sebastianbergmann/phpunit-documentation-english/src/attributes.rst

 The ``RunClassInSeparateProcess`` attribute can be used to specify that all tests of a test case class should be run in a (single) separate process.

+.. admonition:: Deprecation: ``RunClassInSeparateProcess`` is deprecated

+   As of PHPUnit 12.4, the ``RunClassInSeparateProcess`` attribute is hard-deprecated.
+   Using it will trigger a deprecation warning.
+Use :ref:`RunTestsInSeparateProcesses <appendixes.attributes.RunTestsInSeparateProcesses>` instead.

 .. _appendixes.attributes.PreserveGlobalState: